telefonicaid/fiware-orion/doc/manuals/devel/sourceCode.md

 ```
 typedef struct RestService
 {
-  std::string   verb;             // The method of the service, as a plain string. ("*" matches ALL methods)
   RequestType   request;          // The type of the request
   int           components;       // Number of components in the URL path
   std::string   compV[10];        // Vector of URL path components.
 E.g. { "v2", "entities" }
-  std::string   payloadWord;      // No longer used, should be removed ... ?
+  std::string   payloadWord;      // No longer used (RequestType request can replace it), so, to be removed ... !
   RestTreat     treat;            // service function pointer
 } RestService;
 ```